7 Ways to Maintain Mobility & Stay Active as You Age

 Let’s face facts – as we age, most of us become increasingly less active.
 For some people, it’s a lack of energy, while for others, old injuries and wear and tear on our bodies causes pain.
 Many older adults are sedentary, spending nine to 13 hours a day sitting, according to research.
-If you are sedentary and would like to get moving again, here are eight tips that can help.
+If you are sedentary and would like to get moving again, here are seven tips that can help.

 Eat a healthy diet